sentclose/sentc-docs/docs/guide/e2ee/file.md

 ```

 - session_id is the id of the file upload session, this is a string.
-- file_part_sequence is the sequence of the file part when downloading and decrypting the file. if this is wrong then the file can't be decrypted anymore.
+- file_part_sequence is the sequence of the file part when downloading and decrypting the file. if this is wrong, then the file can't be decrypted anymore.
 - end is a boolean.
 Pass in false if the file upload has not finished yet or true if it is.
 - user_id is the user that uploaded the file.